instructure/instructure-ui/docs/guides/button-upgrade-guide.md

 - [Upgrading **CloseButton**](#button-upgrade-guide/#button-upgrade-for-version-8.0-upgrading-closebutton)
   - [Upgrade examples for **CloseButton**](#button-upgrade-guide/#button-upgrade-for-version-8.0-upgrading-closebutton-upgrade-examples-for-closebutton)

-##### Note about Codemods
+#### Note about Codemods

-These complex props are updated the `updateV7Props.js` codemod that is described in the v8 docs at <https://instructure.design/#v8-upgrade-guide>.
+These complex props are updated by the `updateV7Props` codemod that is described in the v8 docs at <https://instructure.design/#v8-upgrade-guide>.
 These are in the V8 (and later) versions of the InstUI repo.
+You should run all codemods from the latest version of the InstUI codemods package!
+To do this add [`@instructure/ui-codemods`](https://www.npmjs.com/package/@instructure/ui-codemods) with version `^8` as a `devDependency`, then run with e.g. `npx`: `npx jscodeshift -t ./node_modules/@instructure/ui-codemods/lib/updateV7Props.js` (you can remove this dependecy after you've done running the codemods.)

 ### Props that need to be upgraded